 Gross negligence.

-And and that and they they try to lessen the blow.
+And they try to lessen the blow.

 But look, they are going to have to answer a lot of questions.

-This is why Michael Horowitz held off because remember, he was waiting for Comey to go out there and talk, release his book, continue talking.
+This is why Michael Horowitz held off, because remember, he was waiting for Comey to go out there and talk, release his book, continue talking.

 And how many times did Comey get caught in flat out lies?